-To examine the (re)allocative efficiency of internal capital markets, we directly ask how frequently firms engage in so-called "winner-picking" (Gertner, Scharfstein and Stein, 1994; Stein, 1997) by moving financial resources from divisions that are generating strong cash flow to divisions with less cash flow but strong investment opportunities to achieve the highest capital productivity (Table 10, row 1; 1=never, 2=rarely, 3=sometimes, 4=often, 5=always).
+Winner-Picking.
+To examine the (re)allocative efficiency of internal capital markets, we directly ask how frequently firms engage in so-called "winner-picking" (Gertner, Scharfstein and Stein, 1994; Stein, 1997) by moving financial resources from divisions that are generating strong cash flow to divisions with less cash flow but strong investment opportunities to achieve the highest capital productivity (Table 8, row 1; 1=never, 2=rarely, 3=sometimes, 4=often, 5=always).
 The survey evidence provides strong support for such "winner-picking" (Stein, 1997) across divisions.
 Indeed, 84% of CFOs report that they sometimes, often, or always use the ability to redeploy cash flows toward divisions with relatively favorable investment opportunities.
 Furthermore, 52% of firms always or often "winner-pick," and only 1.7% of firms say they never do so.
 Thus, our evidence indicates that top management utilizes its decision authority to pursue value-enhancing reallocations across divisions (Guedj and Scharfstein, 2004; Khanna and Tice, 2001).
-Firms that frequently (i.e., sometimes, often, or always) engage in winner-picking also generate a higher number of investment proposals in the investment process (see Section 3.3.1).
+Firms that frequently (i.e., sometimes, often, or always) engage in winner-picking also generate a higher number of investment proposals in the investment process (see Section 3.3.1), suggesting that active internal capital markets may provide incentives to produce investment proposals in a competition for resources.
 In the group of firms that generate many proposals, 94% engage in winner-picking, compared to 75% in the group of firms that generate few (untabulated).
-In addition, large firms (89.6% vs. 77.1% for small firms), financially constrained firms (91.4% vs. 81.3% for unconstrained firms, see also Internet Appendix C.8), and firms with low levels of agency problems (90.3% vs. 79.5% for firms with high levels of agency problems, see also Internet Appendix C.8) tend to engage in winner-picking more frequently.
+In addition, large firms (89.6% vs. 77.1% for firms), financially constrained firms (91.4% vs. 81.3% for unconstrained firms, see also Internet Appendix E.8), and firms with low levels of agency problems (90.3% vs. 79.5% for firms with high levels of agency problems, see also Internet Appendix E.8) tend to engage in winner-picking more frequently.
+These cross-sectional results support the view that internal capital markets balance the benefits and costs of actively shifting funds from one project to another.